ror-community/ror-site/content/about/faqs/_index.md

 ### **What is the difference between ROR and other organization identifiers?**

 ROR is different from other organization identifiers in a few key ways:

-- ROR is completely open (CC0 data, open API) and noncommercial
+- ROR is completely open (CC0 data, open API) and noncommercial.
-- ROR is focused specifically on identifying affiliations
+- ROR is focused specifically on identifying affiliations.
-- ROR is designed to be supported in core scholarly infrastructure (e.g., Crossref, DataCite, ORCID)
+- ROR is designed to be supported in core scholarly infrastructure (e.g., Crossref, DataCite, ORCID).
-- ROR is developed as a community initiative
+- ROR is developed as a community initiative.

 ***